bibledit/converters/README.md

 Or download a zip file with all the USFM files, and unpack the zip file into a known folder.

 ## Quick Bible

+Converting Bible data to Quick Bible consists of two steps.
+1. Convert the USFM data to a .yet file.
+2. Convert the .yet file to a .yes file.
+3. Load the .yes file into the Quick Bible app.